 Mosaic Elite Status

 This level of status is the highest in the Jet Blue pyramid.
-You can achieve it after spending $50,000 per year on your card.
+Earning Mosaic Elite Status can be done by spending $50,000 per year on the Jet Blue Plus Card.
 Mosaic Status includes the following:

 - Bonus Points